Ah, studying a new language abroad. Isn’t that the dream?

 I was traveling around Asia and was sitting waiting for my bus to leave.
 It was one of those long-haul runs that usually take 10-12 hours.
 I was seated next to a lady, a native speaker, minding her own business, when I suddenly had the brilliant idea of buying food and some reading material for the trip.
 So I asked her, “could you please save my seat?”
 The bus was filling up fast.
 She was clearly surprised, but then said, “sure.”

-When I came back, I had a handful snacks, local delicacies and a newspaper.
+When I came back, I had a handful of snacks, local delicacies and a newspaper.
 To show my gratitude for the favor, I immediately offered her food (technique #1), which she kindly refused.

 But guess what, the ice was already broken and it was only a matter of time before we got into talking and getting to know each other.
 I got me a captive audience for 10-12 hours!
 I mean, she’s not going anywhere.
 I asked her about the places I could go visit once we got to the destination, I politely asked her about some news stories I’d read and I asked about her opinions on them.